Continuing Education Activity

 - Review the contraindications and adverse events of various topical or local anesthetics.

-- Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who can benefit from therapy with topical and local/regional anesthesia.
+- Explain the importance of improving care coordination among the interprofessional team to enhance care delivery for patients who can benefit from therapy with topical and local/regional anesthesia.

 Nerve impulse transmission occurs when voltage-gated sodium channels on the neuronal membrane open, allowing a massive influx of sodium.
-This causes membrane depolarization and propagation of the impulse.
-Local anesthetics block nerve impulse transmission in the peripheral and central nervous system without causing central nervous system depression or altered mental status.
+This results in membrane depolarization and propagation of the nerve impulse.
+Local anesthetics block nerve impulse transmission in the peripheral and central nervous systems without causing central nervous system depression or altered mental status.
 The block generally occurs in a stepwise sequence depending on the concentration and volume of the local anesthetic, with autonomic impulses blocked first, then sensory impulses, and finally, motor impulses.

 Local anesthetics work to anesthetize skin, subcutaneous tissue, and peripheral nerves for invasive or surgical procedures.
 The duration of action of local anesthetics can range from 30 minutes to 12 hours or more.
-The range depends on the location of the block (high blood supply equals shorter duration), the local anesthetic used, and its preparation (liposomal preparations create extended-release drugs).
+The range depends on the location of the block (e.g., high blood supply equals shorter duration), the specific local anesthetic used, and its preparation (liposomal preparations create extended-release drugs).

 Commonly used local anesthetics in clinical practice include the following:

-Many reports indicate that lidocaine may also act as a tinnitus suppressing agent.
-The drug requires intravenous injection, but the risk of systemic toxicity has been a significant concern.
+Several reports indicate that lidocaine may also function as a tinnitus suppressing agent.
+The drug requires intravenous injection, but the risk of systemic toxicity remains a significant concern.

 Mechanism of Action

 Local anesthetics block voltage-gated sodium channels, which prevents sodium influx into the cell and blocks impulse transmission.
 Local anesthetics are also class I antiarrhythmic drugs due to the blockade of cardiac sodium channels, with lidocaine being the class IB prototype.
-They selectively block channels that are frequently depolarizing (tachyarrhythmias) and slow transmission.
+They selectively block channels that are frequently depolarizing (as occurs in tachyarrhythmias) and, therefore, slow transmission.

 Amino amides are stable in solution, whereas the amino esters are unstable.
 Allergic or hypersensitivity reactions are more likely to occur with amino esters than amino amides.

 Local anesthetics work in the nonionic form.
-In the presence of a low pH, the ionized form is dominant, and this can delay the onset of action; this also explains why local anesthetics are not effective in sites of inflammation, where an acidic environment is common.
-Thus, many clinicians add sodium bicarbonate to overcome the acidity and increase the efficacy of the local anesthetic.
+In the presence of a low pH, the ionized form is dominant; this can delay the onset of action; this also explains why local anesthetics are not effective in sites of inflammation, where an acidic environment is common.
+Thus, many clinicians add sodium bicarbonate to overcome the tissue acidity and increase the local anesthetic efficacy.

 Epinephrine is often added to a local anesthetic solution, which allows the clinician to use a lower dose of the anesthetic and improve safety.
 Further, epinephrine acts as a vasoconstrictor and delays absorption of the anesthetic into the peripheral arteriole, thus increasing the duration of action.
 The addition of epinephrine can also improve hemostasis by inducing vasoconstriction in the surgical field.

-However, the dose of epinephrine used should not be more than 1:100,000.
-In certain patients, the drug can cause arrhythmias, especially in patients receiving halothane.
-Epinephrine can also compromise flap viability.
+However, the dose of epinephrine used should not be more than a 1 to 100,000 concentration.
+In certain patients, the drug can cause arrhythmias, especially for patients receiving halothane.
+Epinephrine can also compromise flap viability, so the surgeon must account for this when determining whether to use it and at what dose.
 Finally, the patient should not use epinephrine on the nose, ear, or penis.

 Local anesthetics can be applied topically and subcutaneously to anesthetize local tissues.
-They can also be administered around peripheral nerves and in the neuraxial space to anesthetize larger nerves or dermatomal distributions.
+Topical use for some agents (e.g., viscous lidocaine) can include oral ingestion with swish and spit, as well as gargling and swallowing for pharyngeal anesthesia effects.
+Oral applications can also include agents such as benzocaine applied to the gums or aphthous stomatitis.
+These local anesthetic agents can also be administered around peripheral nerves and in the neuraxial space to anesthetize larger nerves or dermatomal distributions.
 Lidocaine is also administered intravenously to provide surgical anesthesia for an extremity, such as Bier block, or as a cardiac antiarrhythmic.

-Local anesthetics have a significant risk of systemic toxicity when administered intravascularly.
+Local anesthetics have a significant risk of systemic toxicity when administered intravascularly or orally in excessive dosages.
 Symptoms usually manifest in the central nervous system first (metallic taste, auditory changes, circumoral numbness, blurred vision, agitation, seizures), followed by cardiovascular effects (hypotension, decreased cardiac contractility, dysrhythmias, complete heart block, cardiovascular collapse).
 Bupivacaine is particularly cardiotoxic, and there have been reports of cardiovascular collapse in the absence of antecedent neurologic symptoms.
 Cardiopulmonary bypass or extracorporeal membrane oxygenation is still useful in refractory cases.

 More commonly, reactions to a local anesthetic arise from apprehension, anxiety, and phobia about needles.
 These feelings may result in a vasovagal response, a panic attack, or a syncopal episode.

-If a patient develops a hypersensitive reaction to one anesthetic in the ester group, he or she will generally also be sensitive to all other anesthetics in the same class.
+If a patient develops a hypersensitive reaction to one anesthetic in the ester group, they will generally also be sensitive to all other anesthetics in the same class.
 Thus, it is better to use an amino group anesthetic in such scenarios.

 Patients with a suspected local anesthetic overdose should be treated immediately with intravenous lipid emulsion 20% at 1.5 mL/kg (lean body mass) given over 1 minute, followed by a 0.25 mL/kg/minute infusion.
 The bolus may be repeated up to two times for refractory cardiovascular compromise.
 The infusion can be increased to 0.5 mL/kg/minute if the patient has the return of cardiac function but remains hypotensive.
 The maximum recommended dose is 10 mL/kg over the first 30 minutes (per the American Society of Regional Anesthesia and Pain Medicine 2011 Consensus Statement).